 DEPARTMENT OF SOCIOLOGY AND ANTHROPOLOGY

-Our programs offer a solid foundation for a wide variety of careers, from public service employment to development work oversees, as well as preparation for doctoral research and an academic career.
+Our undergraduate and graduate programs offer solid foundations for a wide variety of careers, from public service employment to international development work, as well as preparation for doctoral research and an academic career.
 Consider joining us in the pursuit of knowledge and the acquisition of the critical analytical skills needed to understand our complex social world.